-The requirements for the Bachelor of Science degree in mechanical engineering are met over a 4-year curriculum that starts with an exposure to the fundamentals of science and engineering and culminates in our senior capstone design experience.
+The requirements for the Bachelor of Science degree in mechanical engineering are met over a four-year curriculum that starts with an exposure to the fundamentals of science and engineering and culminates in our senior capstone design experience.

 Freshman Year – Introduction to the fundamentals of chemistry, physics, calculus, engineering computations, the profession of engineering, and the design process.